Free — Register HERE. Associate Curator of Nineteenth and Twentieth Century Art, Metropolitan Museum of ArtDr. Denise Murrell

 Though born in New York, Murrell was raised in Gastonia, North Carolina and now serves on the National Advisory Board for the Ackland Museum of Art at UNC Chapel Hill.
-The Weatherspoon is delighted to welcome her to Greensboro to learn more about her work and current projects spanning nineteenth-century European paintings and the Harlem Renaissance.Presented by the UNC Greensboro Concert and Lecture Series with the Weatherspoon Art Museum and UNC Greensboro School of Art’s Falk Visiting Artist Program.
+The Weatherspoon is delighted to welcome her to Greensboro to learn more about her work and current projects spanning nineteenth-century European paintings, the Harlem Renaissance, and contemporary art.Presented by the UNC Greensboro Concert and Lecture Series with the Weatherspoon Art Museum and UNC Greensboro School of Art’s Falk Visiting Artist Program.

 Photo: Denise Murrell, Courtesy The Metropolitan Museum of Art / Eileen Travell